 Download the Thinking Through Art: Quick Guide PDF to help plan your lesson.

-Expected December 2020: We are developing a video guide that provides a general introduction to object-based teaching.
+Expected Spring 2021: We are developing a video guide that provides a general introduction to object-based teaching.
 Learn how works of art can support your teaching and facilitate close looking and interpretive conversations.

 Blanton Collections Database: Educators can explore the Blanton Collections Database online HERE.
 Works can be integrated into lesson planning to support curriculum goals.